dklounge/dklounge.github.io/_posts/2014-02-11-preparing-for-start.md

 > AP Photo/Patrick Semansky

 <blockquote class="pattern-diagonal">
-Let\'s not dwell on the fall.
+Let's not dwell on the fall.
 Falling and getting up, it is all part of this wonderful life.
 We have tomorrow.
 </blockquote>

 Keep looking up!